performative/Performative-Recommendation/README.md

     --ustd: The std of each feature in the ground truth user preferences vector (u*).
     --xstd: The std of each feature in the items featrure vector.
     -ne: Number of epoch to train the model.
-    --tau_sig: The sigmoid function temperature in eq 8.
+    --tau_sig: The sigmoid function temperature as described in section 3.1.
     --tau_div: The soft permutation matrix temperature for diversity calculation.
     --tau_ndcg: The soft permutation matrix temperature for NDCG calculation.
     --lr: The optimization learning rate.